 Tutorial: Get started with Docker

-In this tutorial, you'll learn about creating and deploying Docker apps, including using multiple containers with a database, and using Docker Compose.
+In this tutorial, you'll learn about creating and deploying Docker apps on Windows or Mac using Visual Studio Code, including using multiple containers with a database, and using Docker Compose.
 You'll also deploy your containerized app to Azure.

 Start the tutorial